In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 In other words, when you get a link from a guest post, that’s not earned.
 You made it happen.
 But, when someone writes a post and links to you (especially in a contextual link), you’ve earned that link.

-Google still has a long way to go in understanding whether a link is earned naturally or built, but it’s already doing a solid job separating the two.
+Google still has a long way to go in understanding whether link building is earned naturally or built, but it’s already doing a solid job separating the two.

 So, my advice is: Don’t worry about how Google will determine if a link is earned.

-Just focus on creating awesome content, and then get it in the hands of influencers who will amplify it.
+Just focus on creating awesome content for your SEO campaign, and then get it in the hands of influencers who will amplify it.
 You’ll observe a dramatic increase in your search performance.

 Trend #4: More focus on broken link building